vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Get-vROPSCurrency.md

 Get-vROPSCurrency
 ```

-This example gets the currency configuration for VMware Aria Operations
+This example gets the currency configuration for VMware Aria Operations.